KGriego/NodeModuleTutorial/README.md

 }
 ```

-This is good enough to export the function to use outside of this file, lol!
+This is good enough to export the function to use outside of this file, lol.
 At the very bottom of the file add:

 ```
 //index.ts